Simons Observatory Focal-Plane Module: Detector Re-biasing With Bias-step Measurements: Re-bias method

 \section{Re-bias method}

 There are two common ways to characterize the TES superconducting transition: I-V curve and bias-step.
 In this section we introduce these two methods and discuss their advantages and limitations.
 We describe the method of using bias-step measurements to re-bias detectors using the metric described in Section \ref{considerations}.
+We note that a similar re-biasing procedure was used in the SPIDER experiment\cite{Rahlin_2014}.